Harvey909090/Search-Sort-Filter/README.md

 # Search-Sort-Filter

-This is a simple web page that has the ability to search, sort anf filter data in a given data set
+This is a simple web page that has the ability to search, sort and filter data in a given data set